albertwidi/sqlt/README.md

 db.DoHeartBeat()
 ```

-Don't forget to stop the heartbeat when your application stop, because it(goroutines) will most likely leak if you forgot to close it.
+Don't forget to stop the heartbeat when your application stop, because it(goroutine) will most likely leak if you forgot to close it.

 ```go
 db.StopBeat()